 Yes, your startup needs business insurance.
 In fact, if you’re a first-time business owner or employer, chances are you’re more prone to costly errors and mistakes that affect your bottom line.
 Business insurance will give you peace of mind and financial protection when those mistakes inevitably happen.

 Why Startups Need Insurance

-Also, in some instances, business insurance might be legally required.
-(If you have even one employee, depending on where your business is located, you’ll need worker’s compensation as a minimum.)
-Lawsuits and angry customers — and perhaps even upset investors — may be part of your startup’s journey, and the best way to gain some confidence and assurance is to protect yourself.
+Lawsuits, angry customers, and perhaps even upset investors may be part of your startup’s journey.
+One of the best ways to gain confidence and assurance is to protect yourself.